 Students will receive their PhD degree from their primary graduate program, but will receive a minor/certificate upon completion of this training program (under development)

-The program is open to accepted, incoming first-year graduate students in Chemistry or Biochemistry, Biological Sciences, Microbiology, Chemical and Biomolecular Engineering, Biomedical Engineering and Comparative Biomedical Sciences PhD Programs.
+The program is open to accepted, incoming first-year graduate students in Chemistry or Biochemistry, Biological Sciences, Microbiology, Chemical and Biomolecular Engineering, Biomedical Engineering and Comparative Biomedical Sciences PhD Programs at NC State.

 For more information on the graduate training program, see here: Chemistry of Life Training Program Details

-For Fall 2021 admission, interested graduate students who have been accepted to one of the participating graduate programs should APPLY HERE
+For Fall 2022 admission, interested graduate students who have applied to one of the participating graduate programs should APPLY HERE

 NC State Faculty should contact their College’s representative on the executive committee to nominate an admitted student or should ask that student to apply.